Edward A. Hanna: Mayorship from 1974 to 1978

 Hanna controlled City Hall tightly.
 Early in 1974 he ordered the city stamp machine be placed in his office and that all outgoing mail be brought to his office unsealed before mailing; this resulted in a blizzard of unsent mail in his office.
 He ordered that city telephone bills be reviewed for unauthorized long-distance charges, barred city employees from using public works garages for personal vehicles, and locked gas pumps in public works garages to prevent theft.
 Apparently prompted by a critical editorial after he called for the resignation of the entire Common Council, he barred city employees from speaking to Utica's two newspapers, the Utica Daily Press and Observer-Dispatch.
 He recommended the newspapers of Syracuse instead, saying they were less influenced by local politics.
 The ban did not apply to radio and TV news.
 Hanna later threatened to sue the papers.
-The ban was lifted and reinstated at times, and sometimes disregarded by city officials such as the comptroller and clerk who were more independent of Hanna.
+The ban was lifted and reinstated at times and was sometimes disregarded by city officials such as the comptroller and clerk, who were more independent of Hanna.

 Hanna publicly railed against the Utica political and business establishment, sometimes during meetings on completely different topics.
 In a press conference he called Utica "a lousy place to live" and advised young Uticans to seek their fortunes elsewhere, blaming the local newspapers and chamber of commerce.
-At one time he telephoned the president of a company who stood in Hanna's way to call him "a pimple on my fanny."
+At one time he telephoned the president of a company who stood in Hanna's way to call him "a pimple on my fanny".
 He was especially vitriolic whenever they interfered with his plans.
-When city bankers signed a joint letter opposing Hanna's plans for a hotel, Hanna withdrew the city's deposits and transferred them to a recently-opened branch of Chase Manhattan.
+When city bankers signed a joint letter opposing Hanna's plans for a hotel, Hanna withdrew the city's deposits and transferred them to a recently opened branch of Chase Manhattan.
 Relations between Hanna and the business community eased somewhat during his second term.
 Hanna also spoke out against labor unions, calling them "our nation's number one [...] villains" and blaming them for ruining New York City.
 Hanna fought with most other groups he saw as uncooperative as well, including the League of Women Voters and a community action group from the impoverished Corn Hill neighborhood.